ksoichiro/gradle-web-resource-plugin/README.md

 apply plugin: 'com.github.ksoichiro.web.resource'

 webResource {
-    // (Option) Write dependecies if you want to use library from bower bower = [
+    // (Option) Write dependencies if you want to use library from bower bower = [
         dependencies: [
             jquery: "1.11.2",